-Our Love Story is a special one and every day, many times a day, I thank God for bringing us together.
+Our Love Story is a very special one and every day, many times a day, I thank God for bringing pa and me together.

-There are many invisible threads binding us, little coincidences that lead us to believe we were meant to be!
-We found each other in Bombay, then lost touch and bumped into each other again at a cinema in Delhi many months later.
+There are many invisible threads binding us, little coincidences that lead us to believe we were meant to be......

+We found each other in Bombay, then lost touch and bumped into each other again many months later at a cinema in Delhi.

-My grandfather Jehangir Lalkaka, rented studio space from Pa's grandmother Tahira Tyabji, never knowing that our families would be related through marriage after his passing.
+My grandfather Jehangir Lalkaka, rented studio space from Pa's grandmother Tahira Tyabji never knowing that our families would be related through marriage after his passing.

-Both our families came to India from other lands - Papa's from the Yemen, ours from Iran.
+Both our families came to India from other lands - Papa's from the Yemen, Mine from Iran.

-Both families chose to live in Surat on the West coast of India, giving up their mother tongues, Arabic and Persian to speak Gujarati the language spoken in their adopted land.
+Both families chose to live in Surat on the West coast of India, giving up their mother tongues, Arabic and Persian to speak Gujarati the language of their adopted land